My intercultural journey

 Hello,

-I went to live in California and I spent there 1 year living among people coming from different cultural backgrounds.
-By that I do not necessarily mean different ethnicities, because that’s where I learnt that even people coming from the same country and having the same passport, like the US, may be poles apart.
-Realising that cultural differences can be overcame if people are willing to put common goal first was one of the most important takeaways for me.
+I went to live in California, where I spent a year among people from a wide range of cultural backgrounds.
+By that, I don’t necessarily mean different ethnicities, because that’s where I first learned that even people from the same country, holding the same passport, like in the U.S., can be worlds apart.
+One of the most important lessons I took away from that time was realizing that cultural differences can be bridged when people are willing to put a shared goal first.

 When there’s a will, there’s a way.